YasuhiroABE/httpbin/README.md

 ## Building Container

 The default container engine is "podman".
-If you would like to use the docker command, please edit the DOCKER_CMD variable of Makefile.
+If you would like to use the docker command, please override the DOCKER_CMD environment variable or edit the Makefile directly.

 ### To test the container